Simpleskyline/telvintran/README.md

 ---

-I’m building a strong foundation in sapplications and systems engineering.
+I’m building a strong foundation in applications and systems engineering.
 My focus is on leveraging my skillset in designing and deploying scalable, reliable, and efficient systems that power real-world applications.
 I am 📈 Continuously learning and evolving to bridge the gap between software design and system infrastructure.